 There's not much given away by the invite.
 Some say that the '3' in the "I <3 NY" message is intended to drop a hint that the event will be about the new Pixel 3's but, honestly, so much has already leaked about these devices this summer that subtlety is not really an option for Google at this stage.

 All the rumors and leaks about the Pixel 3 and Pixel 3 XL

-- When will the Pixel 3 be released?
+- What will the Pixel 3 be look like?

-- What will the Pixel 3 look like?
+- What will the Pixel 3 XL look like?